Asteroid 2024 YR4: Will It Hit the Moon?

 Size: how big could the blast be?

-- If we assume that its actual diameter is about 50 meters (which is close to the lowest estimates), the impact energy would be about 8 megatons of TNT.
+According to recent measurements, asteroid 2024 YR4 is about 53–67 meters across; taking the mid-range (~55 m), the impact energy would be around 8 megatons of TNT.
 The resulting blast could be 16 times stronger than the Chelyabinsk event, when the shockwave blew out windows in 7,000 buildings, and 1,500 people were injured.
+Check our infographics about dangerous asteroids to further explore the connection between an asteroid’s size and the possible impact effects.

 Composition: will it explode or make a crater?